Privacy

 SAVI Privacy Policy

 SAVI is built to help you save things from your digital life and find them later.
 The short version: SAVI is private-save-first, local-first, does not sell your data, does not run ad tracking, and does not use your saved content to train AI models.
+Limited diagnostics or product analytics may help us improve the beta, but they are not used for advertising.
 Privacy questions can go to privacy@saviit.com.

 Who this policy covers